Data Export: CSV

 Frame Rate

-Number of samples included per every second of exported data.
+Number of samples included per second of exported data.

 Start Frame